 Gradebook: In the education realm, grades are very important.
 They allow teachers and administration to measure a student’s amount of correctness, and an overall average of cumulative courses.
 Which creates an all-encompassing student profile on individuals for reporting purposes.

-Courses: In the business realm courses are no longer many week events (with significant exceptions based upon organization), instead they are one or two days, with a span of specified time, or a collection of e-learnings to be completed by a certain time.
+Courses: In the business realm, courses are no longer many week events (with significant exceptions based upon organization), instead they are one or two days, with a span of specified time, or a collection of Corporate LMS to be completed by a certain time.

 Classes: Often used interchangeably with “course”, as course instances may only include one class.